Junior-gz/Powershell-Practice/README.md

 # PowerShell Practice

-This repository is documenting my progress as I learn PowerShell and improve my Windows/IT administration skills.
+This repository is tracking my progress as I learn PowerShell and improve my Windows/IT administration skills.

 I'm using this repo to save commands I've learned, organize PowerShell references, build practice scripts, and eventually create more advanced automation and administration scripts.